J-Maverick/UdonSharp-Simple-to-Synced/README.md

 ## Getting Started

+Choose one of the following setup options:

+### Option 1: Clone the full project

 1. Clone this repository.
 2. Open it through **VRChat Creator Companion** as an existing project.
 3. Ensure project packages resolve successfully.
 4. Open `Assets/Scenes/DemoScene.unity`.
 5. Enter Play Mode, or use ClientSim for local testing.

+### Option 2: Download the `.unitypackage` from Releases

+1. Download the latest `.unitypackage` from the repository **Releases** section.
+2. Open your target VRChat world project in Unity.
+3. Import the `.unitypackage` (`Assets` -> `Import Package` -> `Custom Package...`).
+4. Resolve any package prompts, if shown.
+5. Test the imported examples in your scene.

 ## Example Scripts (By Topic)